HybridDog/riesenpilz/README.txt

 — riesenpilz_head.png and riesenpilz_stem.png (edited with gimp) from gamiano.de

 TODO:
-— add giant nethershroom
+— add giant nethershroom and parasol
-— support this new mushrooms mod
+— finish supporting the mushrooms mod